near/docs/docs/3.tutorials/auction/3-nft.md

 In our tests, we're now going to be using two contracts; the auction contract and an NFT contract.
 Sandbox testing is great as it allows us to test multiple contracts in a realistic environment.

 In our tests folder, we need the WASM for an NFT contract.
-For this tutorial we compiled an example NFT contract from [this repo](https://github.com/near-examples/NFT/tree/master).
+For this tutorial, we compiled an example NFT contract from [this repo](https://github.com/near-examples/NFT/tree/master).

 To deploy the NFT contract, this time we're going to use `dev deploy` which creates an account with a random ID and deploys the contract to it by specifying the path to the WASM file.
 After deploying we will initialize the contract with default metadata and specify an account ID which will be the owner of the NFT contract (though the owner of the NFT contract is irrelevant in this example).
+The default metadata sets the information such as the name of the token and its image to some pre-set values.

 <Tabs groupId="code-tabs">

     <TabItem value="js" label="🌐 JavaScript">

-        <Github fname="main.ava.rs" language="javascript"
+        <Github fname="main.ava.js" language="javascript"
                 url="https://github.com/near-examples/auctions-tutorial/blob/main/contract-ts/03-owner-claims-winner-gets-nft/sandbox-test/main.ava.js#L24-L25"
                 start="24" end="25" />